jeog/SimpleOrderbook/README.md

 - market, limit, stop-market, and stop-limit order types
 - cancel/replace orders by ID
-- pass callbacks that are triggered on execution and/or successful insert
+- pass callbacks that are triggered on execution and/or successful order insert
 - query market state(bid size, volume etc.), dump orders to stdout, view Time & Sales
 - access via a CPython extension module
-- sacrifices space for speed (e.g static price ladders, pre-allocation of internal objects, templates)
+- tick sizing/rounding/math is handled for user by a TrimmedRational\<std::ratio\> object
+- pre-allocates (some) internals during construction to reduce runtime overhead
+- (manually) grow orderbook as necessary

 #### Getting Started